-Having a set schedule helps define what is feasible for your situation.
-If you and your ex-partner work together, you may be able to come up with a flexible schedule that accommodates the needs and schedules of both parents.
+Having set parenting time schedule helps define what is feasible for your situation.
+If you and your ex-partner work together, you may be able to come up with a flexible schedule that accommodates the needs and parenting time schedules of both parents.

 This would allow you to get the child(ren) when it’s most convenient for you and could strengthen the bond you have with them.
 As you work to draft a parenting plan, disagreements about scheduling may arise.
-Enlisting the help of an experienced parenting time attorney will help you formulate a schedule that works for your family’s unique needs.
+Enlisting the help of an experienced parenting time attorney will help you formulate parenting time schedules that works for your family’s unique needs.

 Do I Need a Parenting Time Lawyer, and How Can They Help?

 If you’re not on the same wavelength as the other party when it comes to agreeing on visitation and custody, the experienced family lawyers at Bolton Law in The Woodlands, Texas can assist you in comprehensively investigating all your choices before a final decision is made.
 The parenting time attorneys at Bolton Law are fully devoted to going over viable options with you to protect your parental right to remain in your child’s life.